Anatomy of the mediastinum: illustrations and cross-sections

-This anatomical module deals with the anatomy of the mediastinum and the sectional anatomy of the thorax.
+This anatomical module is about the anatomy of the mediastinum and the sectional anatomy of the thorax.

-This thoracic anatomy tool is especially designed for students (medical and paramedical studies).
+This thoracic anatomy tool is especially useful for students (medical and paramedical studies).

 Anatomical atlas of the mediastinum and thorax : illustrated anatomical plates and cross sectional anatomy

-Anatomical illustrations of the mediastinum and thorax by section
+Anatomical illustrations of the mediastinum and thorax by sections

-All the anatomical illustrations are original and produced by Dr. Antoine Micheau.
-They were drawn in Illustrator using 3D modelling derived from medical imaging (principally thoracic scan) or scanographical sections of the thorax.
+All the anatomical illustrations are original and created by Micheau, Antoine - MD.
+They were drawn in Illustrator using 3D modeling derived from medical imaging (principally thoracic scan) or scannography sections of the thorax.

 Mediastinum and thorax : Illustrations and anatomical cross-sections : Lateral view , Left

-The different anatomical plates are organised in their representation of the general anatomy of the mediastinum and thoracic cavity, then in detailing its structure and finally the anatomical sections are available at the end of the module:
+The different anatomical charts are organized in their representation of the general anatomy of the mediastinum and thoracic cavity, then its structure in details and finally the anatomical sections are available at the end of the module: